sapcxtools/workspace/core-customize/hybris/bin/custom/sapcxtools/sapcxbackoffice/README.md

-# SAP CX Template
+# SAP CX Backoffice

-The `sapcxtemplate` extension improves ...
+The `sapcxbackoffice` extension improves the experience with the SAP CX Backoffice Application.

 ## FEATURE DESCRIPTION